viveka-agrawal/Python-and-SQL/README.md

-# Python
+# Python and SQL
-Assignments which were completed in Python.
+Assignments which were completed in Python and SQL